dev-the-dev/dev-the-dev.github.io/README.md

 Opt-Out: You can opt out of receiving messages at any time by replying "STOP".

-Operated by: Devon Gilbert Contact: gilzgames@gmail.com (Use the clean email) Location: Battle Ground, WA
+Operated by: Devon Gilbert Contact: gilzgames@gmail.com  Location: Battle Ground, WA